hanxiaomax/Learncpp_CN/docs/6-12-Using-declarations-and-using directives.md

 Of course, all of this headache can be avoided by explicitly using the scope resolution operator (::) in the first place.

-Best practices for using statements
+## Best practices for using statements

 Avoid `using directives` (particularly `using namespace std;`), except in specific circumstances. `Using declarations` are generally considered safe to use inside blocks.
 Limit their use in the global namespace of a code file, and never use them in the global namespace of a header file.

-Best practice
+!!! success "最佳实践"

 	Prefer explicit namespaces over `using statements`.
 Avoid `using directives` whenever possible. `Using declarations` are okay to use inside blocks.

-Related content
+!!! info "相关内容"

 	The `using` keyword is also used to define type aliases, which are unrelated to using statements.
 We cover type aliases in lesson [8.6 -- Typedefs and type aliases](https://www.learncpp.com/cpp-tutorial/typedefs-and-type-aliases/).